RandomStudio/tether/README.md

   - Remember that you cannot _publish_ on a topic with wildcards!
 - We typically require you to only provide the **plug name** when creating an **Input Plug**
   - By default, we assume you don't care to distinguish by **role** or **ID**, so we automatically subscribe to a topic like `+/+/whateverPlugNameYouProvided`
-  - Of course you can override this by providing your own topic string
+  - Of course you can override this by providing your own topic string, but don't break the conventions!

 In the JS Base Agent, we create an InputPlug or OutputPlug object that provides callbacks such as `.onMessage` (for InputPlug) and `.publish` (for OutputPlug).

-In other languages, it may make more sense to use utility functions that can parse the topic to give you **role**, **ID** or just **plugName** depending on how your matching requirements.
+In other languages, it may make more sense to use utility functions that can parse the topic to give you **role**, **ID** or just **plugName** depending on your matching requirements.

 ---